 Interfacing can be done at 3 levels: simple data, subprograms, and classes.
-In the first two cases, GNAT offers a specific Convention C_Plus_Plus (or CPP) that behaves exactly like Convention C. Usually, C++ mangles the names of subprograms, and currently, GNAT does not provide any help to solve the demangling problem.
-This problem can be addressed in two ways:
+In the first two cases, GNAT offers a specific Convention C_Plus_Plus (or CPP) that behaves exactly like Convention C. Usually, C++ mangles the names of subprograms.
+To generate proper mangled names automatically, see Chapter 25 [Generating Ada Bindings for C and C++ headers], page 275).
+This problem can also be addressed manually in two ways:

-- by modifying the C++ code in order to force a C convention using the extern "C" syntax. - by figuring out the mangled name and use it as the Link_Name argument of the pragma import.
+- by modifying the C++ code in order to force a C convention using the extern "C" syntax. - by figuring out the mangled name (using e.g. nm) and using it as the Link_Name argument of the pragma import.